Memory Management in Operating System

 A computer system can address and utilize more memory than the size of the memory present in the computer hardware.
 This extra memory is referred to as virtual memory.
 Virtual memory is a part of secondary memory that the computer system uses as primary memory.
 Paging has a vital role in the implementation of virtual memory.

 The process address space is a set of logical addresses that every process refers to in its code.
-Paging is a technique of memory management in which the process address space is broken into blocks.
-All the blocks are of the same size and are referred to as “pages”.
+Paging is a paging technique of memory management in which the process address space is broken into fixed size units.
+These paging pages are of the same size and are referred to as “pages”.
 The size of a page is a power of 2 and its value is in the range of 512 bytes to 8192 bytes.
 The size of a process is measured in terms of the number of pages.

 A similar division of the main memory is done into blocks of fixed size.
-These blocks are known as “frames” and the size of a frame is the same as that of a page to achieve optimum usage of the primary memory and to avoid external fragmentation.
+These blocks are known as page frames in the computer's primary memory, and the size of a frame is the same as that of a page to achieve optimum usage of the primary memory and to avoid external fragmentation.

 Following are some Advantages of Paging:

-• Since the size of the frames is the same as that of pages, - swapping becomes quite simple.
+Since the size of the frames is the same as that of pages, and frames are fixed size blocks, swapping becomes quite simple.

 FAQs